-Where possible we favour the use of FSC certified or recycled timber sources in products we sell however whenever this is not possible for example a number of fair trade products we ensure it is sourced in accordance with the below policy.
+Where possible we favour the use of certified responsibly or recycled timber sources in products we sell however whenever this is not possible - for example several fair trade products - we ensure it is sourced in accordance with the below policy.

 - Come from a known source

 - Sourced legally

 - Sourced from species not listed as threatened

 - Not sourced from countries in conflict (as identified/defined by the EU)